connorhpoland/poe-elf/README.md

 <h3>Standalone Executable:</h3>
 		<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A tool such as pyinstaller can turn this tool into a simple executable so that possbile end-users are not burdened with trouble-shooting dependancies.</p>
 <h3>Linux Support:</h3>
-		<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The technologies utilized in this tool (python, curl, basic scripting) were selected in part for their nearly trivial portability to Linux.
+		<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This tool has evolved to utilize stictly Python due to it's nearly trivial portability to Linux.
 Maintaining Windows and Linux support is intuative as Path of Exile itself if played on both platforms.</p>
 <h3>User Experience:</h3>
 		<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;filterConfigs.xml requires a high level of user knowledge and is not as intuative to modify as other static filter tools Path of Exile players are firmilair with.
 A UI or additional abstraction layer on this API would be valuable to make this tool more usable/customizable - especially as Path of Exile grows in complexity and the number of 'special' cases explodes.</p>
 <h3>Stackable Currency:</h3>